 Whether they involve catastrophic permanent injuries or short term consequences, Direct2Compensation are experts in managing claims for brain and head injuries.
 We have successfully helped claimants following accidents at work, road traffic accidents, slipping accidents and many other situations.

-To find out more about your compensation rights or to start your claim today, call us on 01225 430285 or if you prefer, we can call you back.
+To find out more about your compensation rights or to start your claim today, call us on 01225 430285 or if you prefer, .
 In just a few minutes on the telephone with you, we’ll obtain the initial information needed for our solicitors to commence a claim.

 Direct2Compensation are regulated by the Financial Conduct Authority, our authorisation number is 830395.
 Details can be found on the Financial Conduct Authority financial services register.